josephsachs/minare/README.md

 - Reflection caching for efficient entity metadata access
 - Field-level mutation control for fine-grained consistency
-- Ancestor graph calculation with minimal database queries
+- Sparse searches in entity hierarchies
-- Version bubbling control to reduce unnecessary updates
+- Customizable version bubbling

 ### Planned Features

-- Command batching for reduced MongoDB write operations
+- Command batching
-- State transition rules to validate mutations at the framework level
 - Frame loop for server-initiated updates and command queues
+- State transitions for rate control
-- Distributed synchronization for horizontal scaling
+- Distributed synchronization

 ## Scaling Strategy

 - Stateless server design for horizontal scaling
 - MongoDB as the centralized state store
-- Possible key-sharded architecture for large-scale deployments
+- Future DB shard architecture for large-scale deployments
-- Future Kafka integration for cross-shard communication
+- Future Kafka integration

 ## Example Application

 The framework includes an example application demonstrating a simple graph of nodes:

-- **Node**: Entity with parent/child relationships and an integer value
+- **Node**: Custom entity in the example application with parent/child relationships and an integer value
-- **ExampleApplication**: Initializes a sample node graph
+- **ExampleApplication**: Extends MinareApplication and initializes a sample node graph
-- **ExampleEntityFactory**: Creates entities for the test application
+- **ExampleEntityFactory**: Extends EntityFactory and creates the entities for the test application

 This example serves as both a demonstration and a performance testing ground for the framework.